 2002/03 and 2006/07: AC Milan

-The Dutch schemer joined FC Internazionale Milano in 2000 and only two years later moved to the Nerazzurri's city rivals.
-He again lifted Europe's biggest club prize in his first term at the club, helping Milan to defeat former employees Madrid in the group stage, Ajax in the last eight and Inter in the semi-finals.
+The Netherlands schemer joined FC Internazionale Milano in 2000 and two years later signed for the Nerazzurri's city rivals.
+He promptly lifted Europe's biggest prize in his first term with Milan, after helping the Rossoneri beat former employers Madrid in the group stage, Ajax in the last eight and Inter in the semis.

-Milan once more overcame the Bianconeri in the final, prevailing on penalties – Seedorf missed his – after a goalless draw at Old Trafford.
-"It's incredible, incredible," he said after that game.
+Milan edged out Juventus in the final, prevailing on penalties – Seedorf missed his – after a goalless draw at Old Trafford.
+"It's incredible, incredible," he said afterwards.
 "I don't have any words.
 I am so, so happy.
 It has been a great spectacle for us, a great atmosphere, a great stadium."

 There was still more to come.
-Runners-up in 2005, Seedorf and Carlo Ancelotti's side gained revenge with victory against Liverpool FC in the 2007 decider, Filippo Inzaghi scoring both goals.
-Seedorf started and was substituted in added time.
+Runners-up in 2005, Seedorf and Carlo Ancelotti's side gained revenge with victory against Liverpool FC in the 2007 showpiece in Athens, Filippo Inzaghi scoring both goals.
+Seedorf started the match and was substituted in added time.

 ©UEFA.com 1998-2015.
 All rights reserved.